 Building Skills for Effective Teams (BSET)

-Beginning this spring, Colorado Community Health Network (CCHN) and the Center of Nursing Excellence (the Center) will host Cohort IV of BSET training.
-BSET is a highly-rated training program designed specifically for Community Health Centers (CHCs), focuses on expanding participants’ leadership expertise, interpersonal knowledge, and emotional intelligence needed to confidently function within their CHC’s integrated care teams and quality improvement efforts.
+Colorado Community Health Network (CCHN) and the Center of Nursing Excellence (the Center) are hosting BSET.
+BSET is a highly-rated training program, designed specifically for Community Health Centers (CHCs), which focuses on expanding participants’ leadership expertise, interpersonal knowledge, and emotional intelligence needed to confidently function within their CHC’s integrated care teams and quality improvement efforts.

 A new companion program has been created – BSET Leadership Development Program (LDP) – to address concerns about “out-of-clinic” time for providers.
 LDP will include similar BSET content topics via class and web-based sessions that will have a reduced out-of-clinic time.
 LDP is not replacing the standard BSET training, but rather is designed to be an option for CHCs that may not otherwise be able to participate.
 LDP participants can choose to participate in the LDP only.
 Or, participants can attend LDP as a dedicated provider who will support a BSET team.
 The standard BSET program will continue to run similarly to previous cohorts.

 Click here for more information about the new Leadership Development Program (LDP).

 Over the course of a 12-month period, the BSET program will include four 3 day workshops (or one 3 day workshop and 3 web-based sessions for LDP participants) with ongoing team coaching between sessions, and the implementation of a Uniform Data System (UDS) quality improvement capstone project.

 Workshops and web-based sessions will focus on providing and practicing in real-time an expanded set of skills and abilities needed to develop, lead, and be part of effective inter-professional and integrated care teams.